seletreby310/buildback-sample/README.md

 - [Kind](https://kind.sigs.k8s.io/) as a local Kubernetes Cluster

 In summary, our overall workflow will be to take the sample application in Spring, use Cloud Native Buildpacks/kpack to convert source code into a container image, use Knative Serving to create a deployment using ArgoCD.
 This process will eliminate the need to write Dockerfiles or any Kubernetes resource YAML files.

+## Assumptions and prerequisites
+There are a few things you will need before getting started

+ * You have [kubectl](https://kubernetes.io/docs/tasks/tools/), a tool to interact with Kubernetes Cluster installed.

+ * [Docker Desktop](https://www.docker.com/products/docker-desktop) is installed on your laptop/machine with at least 4 GB of memory and 4 CPU’s allocated to Docker Resources.

+ * You have access to [Docker Hub Repository](https://hub.docker.com/) to store container images.

+ * You have an account in [Github](https://github.com/) to clone the app Petclinic